What was the judgment?

 The interim guidance does not address many of the difficult issues that organisations are likely to face as a result, such as how to communicate and enforce revised policies on single-sex spaces while balancing and respecting the rights, safety and dignity of all those who are affected.

-Employers keen to minimise their risk of successful discrimination claims are therefore guided to provide single sex facilities as well as mixed sex facility.
+Employers keen to minimise their risk of successful discrimination claims are therefore guided to ensure that, where facilities are mixed, that there are separate rooms lockable from the inside.

 However, employers may wish to take some time to consider their position before making a definitive response.
 It would seem sensible to wait until the conclusion of EHCR’s consultation on its Services Code.